Average Doctor Salaries by Specialty

 Preparing for Medical School

-Becoming a doctor, regardless of specialty, is a multi-step process that typically begins in high school when you decide to attend an accredited university as a premed student.
-In order to get into medical school and eventually earn your medical license, you must first take premed classes during your undergraduate years and pass the MCAT.
 Earning a good score on the MCAT is a major achievement and a critical step on your journey to medical school.
 Enrolling in MCAT prep is a great way to boost your MCAT score and feel confident on test day.
 It’s important to practice for the exam with realistic MCAT practice tests so you feel prepared.
 Doing well on the MCAT will make your medical school application more competitive and increase your chances of getting into your top-choice medical school.

 Quick Pop Quiz Featuring MCAT Practice Questions

 The first step toward becoming a doctor is preparing for and passing the MCAT.
+Take our quick pop quiz to see how you would do on the MCAT.

 Choosing a Medical Specialty

 Although you likely won’t choose a specialty until you are well into medical school, you can take advantage of shadowing opportunities to not only gain clinical experience for your application to medical school but also to learn more about the specialties and get a feeling for the day-to-day life of various physicians.
 It’s important to note that the specialties listed above do not constitute an exhaustive list.
 The AAMC provides a full list of medical specialties on their website.
 The number of specialties and potential careers can be overwhelming at first.
-But as you continue on your journey to med school and residency, you’ll learn more about all of the various opportunities for a career in medicine and zero-in on the type of doctor you want to be.
+But as you continue on your journey to med school and residency, you’ll learn more about all of the various opportunities for a career in medicine and discover the type of doctor you want to be.

 Medical Schools by Specialty